Māhanga

-Māhanga was a Maori rangatira (chieftain) of the Tainui tribal confederation in the Waikato region of New Zealand, based at Kāniwhaniwha on the Waipā River, and an ancestor of the Ngāti Māhanga and Ngāti Tamainupō hapu.
-Brice Briggs estimates that he lived around 1600.
+Māhanga was a Māori rangatira (chieftain) of the Tainui tribal confederation in the Waikato region of New Zealand, based at Kāniwhaniwha on the Waipā River, and an ancestor of the Ngāti Māhanga and Ngāti Tamainupō hapū.
+Bruce Briggs estimates that he lived around 1600.

 Life

 Māhanga was the son of Tūheitia, a famous warrior, based at Papa-o-rotu in Waikāretu, who was said to have never been attacked at home and was the author of the proverbial saying, "come to me, to the Papa-o-rotu, to the unstirred current, to the pillow that falls not, and the undisturbed sleep.
 Although I am small, I have teeth."
 Through Tūheitia, he was descended from Hoturoa, captain of the Tainui canoe.

 Tūheitia had come into conflict with Kōkako, a chieftain from Marokopa on the west coast of the Waikato, after the latter led a raiding party down the Waikato River and into Manukau Harbour, where they seized the village of Āwhitu.
 After some fighting, Kōkako withdrew to Kāwhia, but he later returned to Āwhitu and, according to one account, he drowned Tūheitia there by means of a trick.
 Māhanga therefore inherited the conflict.

 Wiremu Te Wheoro reports that Māhanga was known as "Māhanga who abandons food, who abandons canoes," because he was always moving around and never stayed in one place for long.